 Sasol's culture of innovation began in the 1950s when it developed its unique blend of coal gasification and Fischer-Tröpsch (FT) technology for its original coal-to-liquids operations at Sasolburg.
-It has since evolved these operations into fully fledged research and development facilities that form the heart of the Sasol technology research and development group.
+It has since evolved these operations into fully fledged R&D facilities that form the heart of the Sasol technology R&D group.

-Focused FT research and development in the 1980s and 1990s led to the development of the low temperature FT Sasol Slurry Phase process used at Sasolburg, and the high-temperature Sasol Advanced SyntholTM process used at Secunda.
+Focused FT R&D in the 1980s and 1990s led to the development of the low temperature FT Sasol Slurry Phase process used at Sasolburg, and the high-temperature Sasol Advanced SyntholTM process used at Secunda.